MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 |![Add a Table.](media/add-table.png "Add a Table")| Add a Table |  | Add a table to your content. <br /><br />After adding a table, you can do any of the following:<br /><br /><ul><li>Resize table columns by clicking and dragging your mouse to resize to the columns to the desired width.</li><li>Select one or several cells within a table and apply specific formatting, add links to the selection, or cut, copy, or paste entire rows or columns.</li><li>Right-click to access the properties.
 This supports features such as cell type, width and height, word wrapping, alignment, merging, and splitting cells horizontally and vertically, inserting or deleting rows and columns, row and column span, and cell and border color.</li></ul>|
 |![Expand Toolbar.](media/show-more.png "Expand Toolbar")| Expand Toolbar |  | Displays when the toolbar is collapsed and not all options appear.
 Select to expand the toolbar and make all options visible. |

-> [!Note]
+> [!Tip]
-> You can access your browser's context menu by pressing **Ctrl** + right-click.
-This is useful if you need to use your browser's built-in spell checker.
-Otherwise, you can use the right-click to provide contextual formatting for any element you might be using.
+> You can access your browser's context menu by selecting **Ctrl** + right-click.
+This is useful if you need to use your browser's built-in spellchecker.
+Otherwise, you can right-click to provide contextual formatting for any element you are using.<br><br>
+> Also, an alternative to your browser's built-in spellchecker is the [Microsoft Editor browser extension](https://www.microsoft.com/microsoft-365/microsoft-editor).
+Microsoft Editor works seamlessly with our rich text editor control, and when enabled, provides fast and easy inline grammar and spellcheck capabilities.

 ## Accessibility shortcuts